A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 With modern materials, their already impressive performance could be improved even further, the Faun Kraka, for example, could be folded to assist with helicopter carriage and had a 750kg payload.

-We did actually do this not all that long ago.
-In 2005 the MoD contracted with Roush Technologies Ltd under Project Harewood to design and built an ultra-lightweight all-terrain load-carrying vehicle that could be an underslung load by a Lynx helicopter and internally carried in a Merlin and Chinook, called BALTER.
+We did do this, not all that long ago.
+In 2005 the MoD contracted with Roush Technologies Ltd under Project Harewood to design and build an ultra-lightweight all-terrain load-carrying vehicle that could be an underslung load by a Lynx helicopter and internally carried in a Merlin and Chinook, called BALTER.
 The contract was worth £3.3m but only 15 vehicles entered service and have all since been disposed of.
 What was unusual about Balter was it was designed from scratch to be a military vehicle, not adapted from agriculture or recreational designs.
 It had a multi-fuel engine (diesel, JP8, JP5 and B20 biodiesel), NATO-compliant electrical system and tie-down and sling load points.
-By virtue of its Lola Composites aluminium honeycomb construction, it only weighed 800kg yet could carry a 1,000kg standard pallet.
+Under its Lola Composites aluminium honeycomb construction, it only weighed 800kg yet could carry a 1,000kg standard pallet.
 A lightweight trailer could be used to increase the payload by another 600kg.
 Roush developed the concept into a 2-seater with a load bed shelter and uprated engine developing 50 kW and 160Nm of torque.
 The Roush Balter (LAS100RE) is an interesting case study in simplicity and weight reduction although the manufacturer has since moved on to other things.

 Summary

 Last-mile autonomous logistics is probably the most difficult to solve, and arguably, has the lowest payoff.
 Complex physical and human terrain is going to require vast investment in time and resources to realise any kind of deployable solution.
-Experience tells us any such complex solution, with two heavy shopping bags of requirements attached, provided by multiple system integrators and subsystem providers, at the end of complex international supply chains is going to cost a large sum of money.
-It will also require a significant investment in training at the battalion level and lots of technical support in order to maintain service.
+Experience tells us any such complex solution, with two heavy shopping bags of requirements attached, provided by multiple system integrators and subsystem providers, at the end of complex international supply chains, is going to cost a large sum of money.
+It will also require a significant investment in training at the battalion level and lots of technical support to maintain service.

-I don’t want to sound too cynical, rubbish the considerable investment or dismiss the huge potential, but the problem with vehicles where the sensor package costs more than the vehicle is we just won’t buy enough to make any tangible difference, perhaps we need something that costs the same as a car, not a house.
+I don’t mean to sound too cynical, rubbish the considerable investment or dismiss the huge potential, but the problem with vehicles where the sensor package costs more than the vehicle is we just won’t buy enough to make any tangible difference, perhaps we need something that costs the same as a car, not a house.
 Meanwhile, there is a carried weight problem right now, we cannot wait for the perfect mousetrap.
-Solutions exist today, the problem can be resolved today, and none would not require massive amounts of money.
-Those solutions are also available from UK manufacturers, simple commercial relationships with no complex systems integration.
+Solutions exist today, the problem can be resolved today, and none would require massive amounts of money.
+Those solutions are also available from UK manufacturers, simple commercial relationships with no complex systems’ integration.

 Discover more from Think Defence

-Subscribe to get the latest posts to your email.
+Subscribe to get the latest posts sent to your email.

 This Post Has 3 Comments